pc2/SLASH/README.md

-# VRT (V80 RunTime) API
+# SLASH  VRT (V80 RunTime) API

+This repository contains SLASH, a SmartNIC platform for Alveo V80.
+SLASH consists of several components:
+- card management functionality that layers on top of [AVED](https://github.com/Xilinx/AVED)
-This repository contains the VRT API implementation, along with examples.
+- V80 RunTime (VRT): the VRT API implementation, along with examples.
+- (upcoming) 200Gbps MAC implementation for network-attached kernels and SmartNIC applications

 The project was tested with AMD Vivado & Vitis tools version 2024.2, kernel version 5.15.
 ## Dependencies